mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### With `dayjs`

-For `dayjs`—you have to import the locale and then pass its name to `LocalizationProvider`:
+For `dayjs`, import the locale and then pass its name to `LocalizationProvider`:

 ```tsx
 import { AdapterDayjs } from '@mui/x-date-pickers/AdapterDayjs';